SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming-Еxercise/03-Problem.md

 | **Regular** | 15 | 20 | 22.50

 There are also discounts based on some conditions:
-•	Students – if the group is bigger than or equal to 30 people you should reduce the total price by 15%
+•	Students – if the group is bigger than or equal to 30 people reduce the total price by 15%
-•	Business – if the group is bigger than or equal to  100 people 10 of them can stay for free.
+•	Business – if the group is bigger than or equal to  100 people 10 of them can stay for free
 •	Regular – if the group is bigger than or equal 10 and less than or equal to 20 reduce the total price by 5%

 You should reduce the prices in that EXACT order